 Why Choose Us

-At Innermost Harmony we understand the essential value of community, which is why we offer regular interaction and friendship.
-Our professional therapists are committed to ensuring the optimal experience for clients.
+At Innermost Harmony our professional therapists are committed to ensuring the optimal experience for clients.

-Services are carried out with a deep level of care and attention as our team is dedicated to improving the quality of life and well-being.
+Services are carried out with a deep level of care and attention as our team is dedicated to improving the quality of life and well-being of the client.

-Wherever you are, we can come to you.
-The palliative care service is designed for people who have issues with mobility or who cannot travel to see a massage therapist.
+Wherever you are within the Byron, Ballina and Lismore region, we come to you.
+Our aged and palliative care service is designed for people who have issues with mobility or who cannot travel to see a massage therapist.